 The essential

-Can Pu'er be brewed with tap water?
+Can Pu'er be steeped with tap water?

 What is the ideal temperature for Pu'er?